Looking for a dynamite vocabulary and grammar lesson? Try these ten adjectives with the following vocabilary lesson ideas.

 Write the words.

+You can create many vocabulary words activities by playing with the words.
 Make the adjectives nouns.
 Then make the adjectives adverbs.
 Think of various activities, though.

 Decide what type of writing you’d like students to practice (or ask them to choose), and ask for a paragraph or sentences with the vocabulary word used in another manner.
 Remind students to avoid the subject + linking verb + predicate word sentence.